Culture of San Francisco: Museums

 The Palace of Fine Arts, a remnant of the 1915 Panama-Pacific Exposition, used to house the Exploratorium, a popular science museum dedicated to teaching through hands-on interaction, which moved to a new location on the Embarcadero in 2013.
 The California Academy of Sciences is a natural history museum and hosts the Morrison Planetarium and Steinhart Aquarium.
 The Asian Art Museum of San Francisco has one of the most comprehensive collections of Asian art in the world.
-From 1958 until 2003 the collection was housed in a wing of at the original de Young in Golden Gate Park.
+From 1958 until 2003 the collection was housed in a wing of the original de Young Museum in Golden Gate Park.
 When the de Young closed while constructing a new building, the Asian Art Museum moved to the former San Francisco City Library building, which was renovated for the purpose under the direction of Italian architect Gae Aulenti who had previously overseen the conversion of the Musée d'Orsay in Paris.

 The red brick and central circular structure of the San Francisco Museum of Modern Art as seen from Yerba Buena Gardens.
 The Art Deco-style Pacific Telephone Building (1925) rises behind the museum.

 The San Francisco Zoo cares for a total of about 250 animal species, 39 of which have been deemed endangered or threatened.

 Other museums include the Museum of the African Diaspora, the Contemporary Jewish Museum, the Museum of Craft & Folk Art, the Cartoon Art Museum, and the Mexican Museum.
 Some "offbeat" museums and galleries dealing in unconventional topics include the Antique Vibrator Museum, the Musée Mécanique (dedicated to penny arcade machines), the Museum of Ophthalmology, Ripley's Believe it or Not Museum, the Stamp Francisco/Stamp Art Gallery (rubber stamps not postal stamps), the Tattoo Art Museum (old tattoo machines and instruments), the UFO, Bigfoot and Loch Ness Monster Museum, and the Wax Museum at Fisherman's Wharf.